 Annual performances include tour programs of sacred and secular repertoire from across the Western tradition, and the popular, annual Christmas series, A Chorister's Christmas.
 In addition, Capella Regalis frequently collaborates with other groups and world-class musicians in productions of major works such as J.S.
 Bach’s Easter Cantata BWV 4, J.S.
 Bach's Saint Matthew Passion, Bernstein’s Chichester Psalms, Bizet’s Carmen, Britten’s A Ceremony of Carols, Britten’s Saint Nicolas, Handel’s Te Deum, Monteverdi’s Selva Morale e Spirituale, Monteverdi’s Vespers of 1610, Orff’s Carmina Burana, the Paul Winter Consort’s Missa Gaia/Earth Mass, and Schütz's Musikalische Exequien.
-Capella Regalis has received many project grants from Arts Nova Scotia and other public and private funding sources in support of its professional presentations.

 Capella Regalis has released three CDs: Love Came Down: Carols for Christmas (2019), Greater Love (2017) and My Eyes for Beauty Pine (2014), as well as many online performance broadcasts (visit our Shop and Video pages for more information).
 Capella Regalis has also collaborated with other non-profit organizations on charitable causes in Nova Scotia ranging from nature conservation to food drives, and has given performances hosted by different Lieutenant Governors of Nova Scotia over the years.
-The choirs regularly present tours of free, interactive choral performances in elementary schools in Halifax and environs, and have led workshops for other choirs.

 In addition to services, concerts, and recordings, the young choristers of Capella Regalis enjoy an annual summer choir camp in the last week of August and other musically and socially enriching outings and experiences.